MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 3. Select **Transfer Environments**
 4. Select the environments to be transferred, specify the Entra tenant ID of the destination tenant, optionally select a date and time at which the chosen environment(s) should transfer to the destination, and confirm

+After creating a transfer on the source tenant you can review the status on the **Pending outgoing transfers** list.

 > [!IMPORTANT]
-> An environment transfer must be accepted in the destination Entra tenant before the transfer can start.
+> An environment transfer must be accepted in the destination Entra tenant **within 8 hours** of creating the transfer on the source tenant.
 If you do not specify a transfer time when initiating a transfer on the source tenant, the transfer will start immediately upon acceptance of the transfer in the destination tenant.
 If you do specify a time when initiating a transfer on the source tenant the transfer will not start before the chosen time even if the transfer is accepted on the destination tenant before the chosen time.
 If the transfer is accepted on the destination tenant after the time chosen on the source tenant the transfer will run immediately upon acceptance in the destination tenant.
 >
-> Transfer requests are valid for two weeks.
-It is not possible to choose a date and time on the source tenant that is more than two weeks in the future, and it is not possible to accept a transfer on the destination tenant more than two weeks after the transfer was initiated on the source tenant.
+> Transfer requests are valid for two weeks; it is not possible to choose a date and time on the source tenant that is more than two weeks in the future.

 ## Accept transfer on destination tenant

+To confirm the transfer it has to be accepted on the destination tenant **within 8 hours** of creating the request on the source tenant.

 1. Ensure the destination tenant has at least one paid user license and sufficient environment and storage quota available to receive the new environments
 2. Authenicated as an internal administrator, navigate to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] in the source Entra tenant